Durgesh2601/cloud-dashboard-manager/README.md

 ### Custom Hooks

-The Cloud Application Manager utilizes custom hooks to manage data fetching and state management.
+The Cloud Dashboard Manager utilizes custom hooks to manage data fetching and state management.
 The `useFetchAppData` hook is responsible for fetching application data from APIs and updating the application state.
 It ensures that data is fetched and updated before rendering the UI, providing a seamless user experience.

 ### Error Boundary